xuanyuan14/xuanyuan14.github.io/_pages/about.md

   - /about.html
 ---

-I am now a search algorithm engineer at Xiaohongshu (Beijing).
+I am now leading the Search (CTR) Prediction team at Xiaohongshu (Beijing).
 Before that, I received my Ph.D. degree from [THUIR](http://www.thuir.cn/), Department of Computer Science and Technology in Tsinghua University, under the supervision of Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 My major research interests are about interactive search, pre-trained language models, and etc. I have also served as a PC member for top-tier IR/NLP conferences/journals such as SIGIR, ACL, WSDM, TOIS, EMNLP, COLING and so on.

 Education
 ======